Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Counting dominating sets

-We observe that this reduction has at least the same effect on $\cubstr(G)$ as the \mcsp algorithm of Section~\ref{sec:csp} has on the constraint graph: the vertex $x$ is deleted, and all vertices with degree at most $2$ in $\cubstr(G-x)$ are contracted or, even better, deleted.
+We observe that 3 has at least the same effect on $\cubstr(G)$ as 3 in \mcsp algorithm of Section~\ref{sec:csp} has on the constraint graph: the vertex $x$ is deleted, and all vertices with degree at most $2$ in $\cubstr(G-x)$ are contracted or, even better, deleted. \Reds{0-2} are replaced by operations doing nothing.
+This has the same effect on $\cubstr(G)$ as \Reds{0-2} in \mcsp algorithm of Section~\ref{sec:csp} has on the constraint graph, which either becomes cubic again or vanishes.
 Thus, the algorithm will select the pivot vertex for branching in exactly the same way as the algorithm in Section~\ref{sec:csp}.
-Since degree-3 vertices are handled by a 3-way branching, the running time analysis for Max $(3,2)$-CSP applies for \textsc{\#Dominating Set} as well, giving a running time of $3^{n/5+o(n)} = O(1.2458^n)$ for subcubic graphs.
+We note that the running time analysis of Section~\ref{sec:csp} was based only on the measure of the constraint graph.
+Since degree-3 vertices are handled by a 3-way branching, the running time analysis for Max $(3,2)$-CSP applies for \NDS as well, giving a running time of $3^{n/5+o(n)} = O(1.2458^n)$ for subcubic graphs.
 This improves on the previously fastest polynomial-space algorithm with running time $\Ostar{2^{n/2}} = O(1.4143^n)$ \cite{KneisMRR05}.